 - Will you be walking outdoors?

-- Does the Walker need to fold to fit in your trunk?
+- Does the walker need to fold to fit in your vehicle?

 - Are you strong enough to use hand brakes?